History and Culture

 Another tactic involved planting citrus trees in strategic locations to aid resupply during voyages.
 However, limited supplies initially meant lime juice was only used sparingly at first.
 It wasn’t until after 1800 that sufficient supplies allowed for wider distribution throughout the fleet.

-Say Goodbye to Backaches: Your Guide to Healthy Sitting Habits
+Say Goodbye to Backaches Your Guide to Healthy Sitting Habits original

 Recognition James Lind Received